sa7mon/miniprint/dev-notes.md

 Started with a super basic socket server that just listens and responds.
 Then started slowly adding support for commands.
 I prioritized the ones run by Shodan in these results: https://www.shodan.io/search?query=port:9100+pjl&language=en basically so I can get my honetpot indexed to attract some baddies

 Next big step is to get proper logging working, then tackle saving "printed" documents to file

+## 2/26/19

+Couldn't seem to get it to keep listening for connections.
+Then, I could get it to keep listening for connections, but when the client would send an empty request to exit, an infinite while-loop of print's would happen.
+I would later figure out that this was really 2 different problems

+Decided to try to switch back to the socketserver example I had been working with initially, but that didn't have all my later changes like logging or real command parsing.

+After switching to socketserver (and a night of sleep in which I had an epiphany), I was able to get the server to continually listen for commands and handle a client exiting.

+## 2/27/19
+Worked on a unified way of logging that would allow easy parsing later when looking through the logs